|

 the Brighton, UK company responsible for producing

-four editions of The Cheeky Guide to Brighton,
+six editions of The Cheeky Guide to Brighton,

 plus similarly irreverent handbooks to love,